Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 ### `Get-AzEventHubApplicationGroup`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IApplicationGroup`

 - Parameter breaking-change will happen to all parameter sets
   - `-ResourceId`
     - Format of resource id must be /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.EventHub/namespaces/{namespaceName}/applicationGroups/{applicationGroupName}.
 Namespace resource id can no longer be used for list calls.

+### `Get-AzEventHubAuthorizationRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAuthorizationRule'

 ### `Get-AzEventHubCluster`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ICluster'

 - Parameter breaking-change will happen to all parameter sets
   - `-Name`
     - The alias of this parameter would change to 'ClusterName'

+### `Get-AzEventHubClustersAvailableRegion`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAvailableCluster'

 ### `Get-AzEventHubConsumerGroup`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IConsumerGroup'

 - Parameter breaking-change will happen to all parameter sets
   - `-MaxCount`
     - '-MaxCount' is being removed. '-Skip' and '-Top' would be added to support pagination.

 ### `Get-AzEventHubGeoDRConfiguration`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IArmDisasterRecovery'

 - Parameter breaking-change will happen to all parameter sets
   - `-InputObject`